-First things first, if you’re able to do so, plan to arrive at Leesylvania State Park in Woodbridge in time for a delicious sunrise from the pier at Freestone Point.
+If you plan to hike the Lee’s Woods Trail at Leesylvania State Park in Woodbridge, get there in time for sunrise from the pier at Freestone Point.
 Gorgeous.

-I arrived before dawn to a desolate park, but it was utterly perfect.
-I walked onto the snow-dusted wooden pier and sat on the sandy beach, listening to gently lapping waves.
+I arrived before dawn to a desolate park.
+I walked onto the snow-dusted wooden pier and sat on the sandy beach, listening to the lapping waves.

 The trailhead for the Lee’s Woods Trail was just steps from the sandy beach.
 Once I savored all of the coral-colored sunrise, I made my way to the start of the trail.